LEAT-EDGE/qualia/docs/Installation.md

 #### Add a Qualia component to the environment

-Add Qualia component, you can specify additional dependency groups in brackets, e.g., for Qualia-Core with Pytorch:
+Add Qualia component, you can specify additional dependency groups in brackets, e.g., for Qualia-Core with Pytorch and ClearML:
 ```
-pdm add qualia-core[pytorch]
+pdm add qualia-core[pytorch,clearml]
 ```

 Repeat this step for any additional Qualia component you want to use, in order from the root of the dependency graph (see <project:User/Components.md>).